chriskonnertz/DeepLy/README.md

 ```

 Always wrap calls of the `translate` method in a try-catch-block, because they might throw an exception if the
 arguments are invalid or the API call fails.
+The exception will have an explanatory message and a specific error code.

 Instead of using hardcoded strings as language arguments
 better use the language code constants of the `DeepLy` class.
 The class also offers methods such as
 `getLangCodes($withAuto = true)` and `supportsLangCode($langCode)`.